garcia-mc/sincnet/README.md

-# SincNet: Sparse Interval-Censored Neural Network
+# SincNet: Sparse Interval-Censored Neural Networks

 1. Orientative limits for the lambda grid are set based on a preliminary whole path run.
 2. One path is created for each subsampling draw.